ajitagupta/book-library-crud-api/README.md

 4. RestTemplate Consumer
 5. Eureka Server

 Each of them depend on each other, and is mandatory to make the applications run.
 They can be downloaded and should be opened in an IDE like [Spring Tool Suite 4](https://spring.io/tools/).
+Here, you can quickly create a new project via `File -> New -> Spring Starter Project`.
 Additionally, we also use Postman for testing or *consuming* our API's, which is [freely available online](https://www.postman.com/downloads/).

 ## 1. Config Client